Quick facts

 Did you know?

-Fallow deer were introduced to Britain for hunting by the Normans 1,000 years ago, and were a favourite quarry of medieval huntsmen.
+Fallow deer were first brought to Britain by the Romans over 1,000 years ago, and were a favourite quarry of medieval huntsmen.

 Signs and spotting tips